aminomancer/uc.css.js/README.md

 #### [App Menu Mods](/JS/appMenuMods.uc.js):

 Makes some minor modifications to the app menu, aka the hamburger menu.
-It adds a restart button to the app menu, as long as you're using fx-autoconfig to load the script.
+It adds a restart button to the app menu.
 Right-clicking the button or holding Shift or Ctrl/Cmd while left-clicking it will also clear the startup cache while restarting.
-Additionally, it changes the "Add-ons and Themes" button to say "Extensions" (or whatever the equivalent is in your language, since the strings are localized automatically) and it adds a separator under the "Manage Account" button in the profile/account panel.
+Additionally, it adds a separator under the "Manage Account" button in the profile/account panel.
 I'll continue adding more mods to this script as I think of them.

 #### [All Tabs Menu Expansion Pack](/JS/allTabsMenuExpansionPack.uc.js):